particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 If you are using a Gen 2 device (E Series, Electron, P1, or Photon), these platforms were removed from 4.x and 5.x, and you should stay on 2.x LTS.

-The new LTS (4.x) and feature (5.x) releases are based on the latest feature release (3.3.0), so there will be changes from the 2.x release line.
+The new LTS (4.x) and feature (5.x) releases are based on the latest developer preview release (3.3.0), so there will be changes from the 2.x release line.
 You should still upgrade to the latest LTS, but you should always test your firmware thoroughly on a major version upgrade.

 While 4.x and 5.x started from the same place, the 5.0.0-alpha.1 release adds in support for the P2 platform.

-Feature releases (3.x, for example) do not have an ESM phase, so once 5.0.0 final comes out, there will not be additional updates after 3.3.0.
+Developer preview releases (3.x, for example) do not have an ESM phase, so once 5.0.0 final comes out, there will not be additional updates after 3.3.0.

 ## Switching Between Release Lines